duneroadrunner/SaferCPlusPlus/index.md

 ### TRefCountingNotNullPointer

 Same as TRefCountingPointer, but cannot be constructed to or assigned a null value.
-Because TRefCountingNotNullPointer controls the lifetime of it's target it, should be always safe to assume that it points to a validly allocated object.
+Because TRefCountingNotNullPointer controls the lifetime of its target it, should be always safe to assume that it points to a validly allocated object.

 ### TRefCountingFixedPointer